 Dominican Republic’s North Coast Weather

-The Dominican north coast is often rainy and relatively cooler during the winter months due to the cold fronts from the northern hemisphere.
+The Dominican north coast faces the Atlantic Ocean and is often rainy and relatively cooler during the winter months due to the cold fronts from the northern hemisphere.
 Famed for water sports, February through August are the best seasons on the Dominican north coast for surfers and kitesurfers due to the trade winds.

-For the most part, the rest of the island has that iconic tropical climate that we all expect of the Caribbean.
+For the most part, the rest of the island (including the Punta Cana region) has that iconic tropical climate that we all expect of the Caribbean.
 Intermittent skies of clouds and sunshine passing throughout the day.
 Aside from hurricane season, most rain showers will come as quickly as they go.
 The average yearly temperate is 82 degrees Fahrenheit (27 C).

-Wet/Hurricane Season: There are more frequent storms and showers with higher humidity during the wet season between June and October 85 to 90 F (29 to 32 C).
+Wet/Hurricane Season: Around the island, there are more frequent storms and showers with higher humidity during the wet season between June and October 85 to 90 F (29 to 32 C).